 Join the Nordic Culture Point Networking platform for Nordic and Baltic cultural practitioners who want to find other like-minded people for new collaborations.
 Members may also post or share information about scholarships, open calls and the like aimed at Nordic and Baltic artists and professionals in the cultural sector.

 The Nordic-Baltic Mobility Programme for Culture strengthens artistic and cultural cooperation in the Nordic region and Baltic states.
 The programme focuses on increasing the exchange of knowledge, contacts, presence and interest in Nordic and Baltic art and culture.
-The Nordic-Baltic Mobility Programme comprises three forms of funding: mobility, network and residence funding.
+The Nordic-Baltic Mobility Programme comprises three forms of funding: Mobility funding, Network funding and Funding for artist residencies.

-The mobility funding provides applicants, who may be individuals or small groups, access to contacts, skills and knowledge from different parts of the region.
+The Mobility funding provides individual applicants access to contacts, skills and knowledge from different parts of the region.
 Funding may also be used to present artistic and cultural productions and to increase interest in Nordic and Baltic art and culture.

 Mobility funding is intended for the travel and/or stay of professional artists or cultural workers within Nordic and/or Baltic countries.
 That is: Denmark, Estonia, Finland, the Faroe Islands, Greenland, Iceland, Latvia, Lithuania, Norway, Sweden and the Åland Islands.

-The reason for the journey may, for example, be:
+The purpose for the journey may, for example, be:

 You cannot apply for funding for:

-Students are normally not granted mobility funding.
-However, in some cases, working artists and cultural workers, who have started studying again, may apply for funding if the purpose of the travel is not linked directly to their studies, but is a part of the artist’s continued professional work.
+Students are not granted mobility funding as a part of their degree.
+However, in some cases, working artists and cultural workers may apply for funding if the purpose of the travel is not linked directly to their studies, but is a part of the artist’s continued professional career.

-Mobility funding can be applied for travel and/or stays for up to 10 days.
-The size of the funding is based on a fixed travel cost and/or fixed compensation per day, which is calculated based on the duration and destination of the stay.
+Mobility funding can be applied for travel and/or stays for up to 14 days.
+The amount of the funding is based on a fixed travel cost and/or fixed compensation per day, which is calculated based on the duration and destination of the stay.

-The stay may exceed ten days, but the mobility funding will not cover more than ten days.
+The stay may exceed 14 days, but the mobility funding will not cover more than 14 days.

 You cannot apply for additional funding for production costs or similar.
-The funding applies for a return journey and is thus unsuitable for, for example, tours covering several countries.
 You can only submit one application per application round.

-Only professional artists and cultural workers (such as curators, producers, fiction translators, cultural editors or researchers) within all fields of culture and art can apply for funding.
-“Professional” means that you have documented experience of working within the field of art and culture and/or have studied art or culture.
+Only artists and other professionals in the arts and culture field (such as curators, producers, literary translators, cultural editors or researchers) within all fields of culture and art can apply for funding.

-Therefore, the user account which you create in our application system should not be registered as an organisation to apply for mobility funding.
+Therefore, the user account which you create in our application system can only be registered as an individual applicant to apply for Mobility funding.

 In the individual applications, the traveller should always fill in and submit the application.
 Therefore, you cannot apply for funding for another person, except in group applications where one of the travellers is specified as the leader and contact person of the group.